 If your child has suffered injuries as a result of a negligent daycare facility the North Carolina attorneys of Maginnis Law may be able to assist.
 Our law firm is experienced in representing children and in handling complex negligence cases.
 We offer free consultations from our Raleigh office and reduced contingency fees for all claims involving minors.

-To speak with Maginnis Law’s lead personal injury attorney, T. Shawn Howard, call 919.480.8526.
-You can also visit our contact page.
+To discuss your potential case with our intake team, call (919) 526-0450 or send a message through our contact page.
 The firm’s attorneys handle cases throughout North Carolina and will travel to meet with you to discuss your child’s case.